vmware-tanzu-labs/cf-mgmt/README.md

 RUN_INTEGRATION_TESTS=true go test ./ldap/...
 ```

-The remaining integration tests require [PCF Dev](https://pivotal.io/pcf-dev) to be running.
+The remaining integration tests require [PCF Dev](https://pivotal.io/pcf-dev)
+to be running and the CF CLI to be installed.

 ```
 cf dev start